What is employee turnover?

 First-year turnover rate

-Calculating the first-year turnover rate for new hires can help alert you to any problems in your employee onboarding process.
-It’s a simple calculation that compares the new hires that left your company to your long-term employees who recently resigned too.
-Follow the steps below to calculate the first-year turnover rate:
+Calculating the first-year turnover rate for new employees can help alert you to any problems in your employee onboarding process.

 1. Determine the total number of employee separations